jiaoshuntian/ivory-operator/docs/content/tutorial/connection-pooling.md

           whenUnsatisfiable: ScheduleAnyway
           labelSelector:
             matchLabels:
-              postgres-operator.crunchydata.com/role: pgbouncer
+              ivory-operator.crunchydata.com/role: pgbouncer
 ```

 If you want to ensure that your PgBouncer instances are deployed more evenly (or not deployed at all), you need to update `whenUnsatisfiable` to `DoNotSchedule`.

 ## Next Steps

-Now that we can enable connection pooling in a cluster, let’s explore some [administrative tasks]({{< relref "administrative-tasks.md" >}}) such as manually restarting PostgreSQL using PGO.
+Now that we can enable connection pooling in a cluster, let’s explore some [administrative tasks]({{< relref "administrative-tasks.md" >}}) such as manually restarting IvorySQL using IVYO.
 How do we do that?